AndyObtiva/glimmer-dsl-opal/README.md

 Visit `http://localhost:3000`

-You should see "Tic Tac Toe"
+You should see "Contact Manager"

 Glimmer DSL for Opal Contact Manager